ahmed-alzahrani/QUEST/Documentation/Weekly Updates/team14Week2.md

 ***Mohamed Kazma (101019719):***

-1. The Number of Hours spent on the Project since the lecture of (Lecture):
+1. The Number of Hours spent on the Project since the lecture of (Lecture): 10-12

 2. The IDs of Features I have completed this week?

+Completed Features:

+F5002 - Setup Default UI foundations
+Worked with julian Greppin on the ui and card sorting

 3. The IDs of the features you are planning to tackle from Jan 30 to Feb 6th?

+F5005 - Setup active ally and weapon cards
+F5007 - Setup preview cards
+F5008 - Setup added active temporary cards

 ***Julian Greppin (100899233):***